 The core of the Yahel Social Change Program is volunteer work.
 Participants work side by side with volunteers and staff – joining ongoing work in the following projects:

-– Non-Profit Work: Interning in the office of Tebeka (an Ethiopian-Israeli legal rights organization), assisting in writing grants, social media development and more.
+-Interning in the office of Tebeka (an Ethiopian-Israeli legal rights organization), assisting in writing grants, social media, development and more.

-– Community Gardening: Working together with local residents in a community garden in the Ramat Eliyahu neighborhood.
+-Working together with local residents in a community garden in the neighborhood.

-– Contextual Learning: Participants will learn about the complexity of social, religious, economic and other issues faced by residents of Ramat Eliyahu in particular, and in Israel in general.
+-Contextual Learning: Participants will learn about the complexity of social, religious, economic and other issues faced by residents of Lod and Ramat Eliyahu in particular, and in Israel in general.

 -Community: Throughout the program the participants will be based in Ramat Eliyahu where they will live, learn and volunteer.
 The relatively small size of the group (10-12 participants) is conducive to the creation of personal ties and enables activities with peer groups.